 NOTE: This document is intended to provide information for same-sex couples who are considering getting married in California.
-It is not intended to be legal advice, and should not be taken as such.
+It isn't intended to be legal advice, and shouldn't be taken as such.
 For legal advice concerning your particular situation, please consult an attorney.

-Additionally, thanks to the Supreme Court's ruling in Windsor v.
+Additionally, thanks to the Supreme Court's 2013 ruling in Windsor v.
 United States, all married couples in California – including same-sex couples – must be treated by the federal government as married, equally, and with respect.
-On June 26, 2013, the Supreme Court struck down Section 3 of the so-called Defense of Marriage Act (DOMA), which had required the federal government to treat same-sex couples as unmarried and prohibited them from granting same-sex married couples any of the federal benefits, protections, and responsibilities based on marriage.
-The Court ruled that DOMA Section 3 violates our Constitution's guarantee of equality.
+On June 26, 2013, the Court ruled that Section 3 of the so-called Defense of Marriage Act (DOMA), which had required the federal government to treat same-sex couples as unmarried and prohibited them from granting same-sex married couples any of the federal benefits, protections, and responsibilities based on marriage, violated our Constitution's guarantees of equality and liberty.

 The marriage license is valid for 90 days, which means you have 90 days to go get married.
 Your marriage can be performed anywhere in California.
 The person who performs your ceremony must be authorized to solemnize marriages in California and must complete and sign your marriage license after the ceremony.
 In addition, at least one witness 18 years old or older must sign the marriage license.
 The license then becomes your marriage certificate, which must be returned to the same county in which you obtained the license for filing within ten days of the ceremony.
 You may also be able to have your ceremony performed at the county office on the same day you obtain a marriage license for an additional fee.